50% OFF Residential Proxies for 9 months — use code IPR50 at checkout

 Features

-It also has an auto-waiting feature, which automatically inserts waits after certain interactions with the website.
+It also features an auto-waiting function, which automatically inserts waits after specific interactions with the website.
 This means that you no longer need to bloat your code with tons of “wait for element x to load” or “wait a second” lines.

 Verdict: Puppeteer and Selenium don’t really have any “killer features” over Playwright, so Playwright wins this round.